xorasysgen/boot-scheduler/README.md

 #The components that build a cron expression.

+By default, will be searching for an associated scheduler definition: either a unique TaskScheduler bean in the context, or a TaskScheduler bean named "taskScheduler" otherwise; the same lookup will also be performed for a ScheduledExecutorService bean.
+If neither of the two is resolvable, a local single-threaded default scheduler will be created and used within the registrar.

 Seconds can have values 0-59 or the special characters , - * / .

 Minutes can have values 0-59 or the special characters , - * / .